-4 Comparisons of 3/4D-Var and EnKF in a coupled quasi-geostrophic (QG) model
+4. Comparisons of 3/4D-Var and EnKF in a coupled QG Model

-We now discuss results by Penny et al. (2019) and Da (2022), who developed a CDA test bed using the coupled quasigeostrophic (QG) atmosphere-ocean model MAOOAM (De Cruz et al., 2016) and compared the performance of 3/4D-Var and EnKF with different CDA strategies (i.e., UCDA, WCDA, quasi-SCDA, and SCDA).
+We now discuss results by Penny et al. [2019] and Da [2022] who developed a CDA test bed using the coupled quasi-geostrophic (QG) atmosphere-ocean model MAOOAM (De Cruz et al., 2016), and compared the performance of 3/4D-Var and EnKF with different CDA strategies (i.e., UCDA, WCDA, quasi-SCDA, and SCDA).
 The MAOOAM model consists of a two-layer atmosphere and a single-layer ocean.
 It also includes Ekman dynamics at the atmosphere-ocean interface and the simplified radiation parameterizations.
-The analyzed variables are the 36 nondimensionalized coefficients of spectral modes for the atmosphere ($N_a = 20$) and ocean ($N_o = 16$).
+The analyzed variables are the 36 nondimensionalized coefficients of spectral modes for the atmosphere ( $N_e$ =20) and ocean ( $N_e$ =16).
 To avoid interpretation complexity due to the inflation schemes in the EnKF, we set the ensemble size as 40, greater than the total dimension of the model states (36), to avoid filter divergence without applying the inflation schemes in the experiment.

-Figure 4a and b compare the atmosphere and ocean analyses by 3D-Var under three CDA strategies.
+Figure 4 (a)-(b) compares the atmosphere and ocean analyses by 3D-Var under three CDA strategies.
 Each experiment assimilates the synthetic observations of the full state vector.
-Figure 4b shows that the WC and SC 3D-Var are more accurate than UC 3D-Var for ocean analyses.
+Figure 4 (b) shows that the WC and SC 3D-Var are more accurate than UC 3D-Var for ocean analyses.
 Increasing the frequency of surface forcing exchange in UC 3D-Var reduces the ocean analysis error.
-However, the analysis error with a 1 d forcing update is still 1 order of magnitude greater than the ocean analyses obtained from the coupled models.
-For the last \sim 11 model years, the WC 3D-Var achieves an averaged analysis RMSE of 1.160×10^{-3} for the atmosphere and 5.516×10^{-5} for the ocean.
-For the SC 3D-Var, the corresponding analysis RMSE is 1.159×10^{-3} for the atmosphere and 4.915×10^{-5} for the ocean, both smaller than the error from the WC 3D-Var.
+However, the analysis error with a 1-day forcing update is still one order of magnitude greater than the ocean analyses obtained from the coupled models.
 Among all three CDA configurations, SCDA analyses are the most accurate for the coupled states.
-In addition, the SC 3D-Var shows lower RMSE than the WC 3D-Var for the ocean during the spin-up period, and the SC 3D-Var also experiences a shorter spin-up period (figure not shown).